cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

 remember that projects have to be audited (indicated by the ``-AUDIT`` suffix) if you are working on sensitive/protected data.

+Should you be missing any of these folders, or should you be unable to access the folders, then please see the :ref:`s_filesystem_troubleshooting` section below.

 .. warning::

    Because access to these network drives are time-limited, you should